Sue A. McConnell

 The Sochi Olympic Committee is taking it one step further with this warning:

 “If you plan to purchase tickets on a website other than tickets.sochi2014.com, we strongly recommend you verify the website is authorized to sell tickets before you purchase tickets.
 Tickets purchased from sources other than tickets.sochi2014.com may not be valid and you may be refused entry to the venue.”

 If you are planning to make the trip to Sochi, then be an educated consumer.
 Be on the lookout for prices that seem too good to be true.
 Deal with reputable companies, such as, travel agencies, hotels, car rental companies, etc. Start your search for companies you can trust at bbb.org.
 Also, read reviews and scope out their social media accounts.
 Make sure you are dealing with an established, well-regarded business.

 Be sure to confirm all reservations for hotels, rental cars or other arrangements in advance and bring confirmation numbers with you.
 Don’t sign any written agreement before you have read and clearly understood every item.
 If you’ve been told anything verbally that is not included in the agreement, refuse to sign until it has been added.

 Make purchases with a credit card.
 Consumers should always purchase items with a credit card if they are shopping online.
 If the seller turns out to be fraudulent, then the consumer can dispute the charge with the credit card company and may be eligible for reimbursement.

 Be cautious of phishing email scams.
 Scammers don’t take a break just for the Olympics!
 If you receive any unfamiliar or unsolicited email, don’t open any attachments or click on any links.
-Doing so could put malware on your computer and compromise your personal and financial information.
+Doing so could put malware on your computer, and your personal and financial information being compromised.